 Earthing Standards Update.
-For the past few years.
-GreyMatters has been fortunate enough to support the rail electrification and upgrade programmes across the UK for Earthing Design.
-And maintaining a consistent approach.
-Across a building programme of this scale.
-Can be a massive engineering headache for all design teams concerned.
+For the past few years, GreyMatters has been fortunate enough to support the rail electrification and upgrade programmes across the UK for Earthing Design.
+Maintaining a consistent approach across a building programme of this scale can be a massive engineering headache for all design teams concerned.

-Especially, when Earthing Standards touches on so many disciplines along the way.
-From civils, OLE (Overhead line equipment), signals, EMC, 3rd parties, ecologies, geophysical.
+Especially when Earthing Standards touches on so many disciplines along the way.
+From civil, OLE (Overhead line equipment), signals, EMC, 3rd parties, ecologies, and geophysical.
 As well as the more obvious general E&B (earthing and bonding).

 The one thing that provides a form of “glue” to help keep the various disciplines.
-And schemes on track (excuse the pun).
-Are the codes of practice or earthing design standards and their correct interpretation.
+And schemes are on track (excuse the pun).
+Are the codes of practice or earthing design standards and their correct interpretation?
 I say ‘interpretation‘ because the codes cannot account for all the scenarios encountered.
 Invariably, there are the not-so-common.
-Or damn right awkward scenarios that no-one has foreseen.
-And, which get everyone scratching their heads to resolve.
+Or damn right awkward scenarios that no one has foreseen.
+And, which gets everyone scratching their heads to resolve.

 The latest Earthing Designs standard update often referenced is: